Kristi Noem: Early childhood education

 Noem is a vocal opponent of subsidized child care.
 Her administration rejected $7.5 million in federal funding for free summer meal programs for low-income residents and defeated multiple attempts to provide school lunches for eligible students.
 In 2023, Noem said, "I just don't think it's the government's job to pay or to raise people's children for them".

 Access to public records

 While running for governor in 2018, Noem made government transparency part of her platform.
 In her first State of the State address she pledged to "work toward building the most transparent administration South Dakota has ever seen".

-Throughout her tenure, news outlets and government transparency advocates sued Noem for failing to provide the transparency she advocated.
+Throughout her tenure, news outlets and government transparency advocates sued Noem for failing to provide the transparency she had advocated for.
 Complaints included denial of immediate access to a state-funded report about the alleged presence of critical race theory and "divisive concepts" in South Dakota schools; denial of access to pardon records; not releasing the cost of the governor's security team; whipping votes against a bill to make public records of the cost of the governor's security; and attempts to seal records on an ethics investigation involving her daughter.